lennorrodriguez08/lennorrodriguez08/README.md

 👋 Hi there!
 I’m Ronnel Rodriguez.
-I have industry experience in Web Development, currently specializing most in Front End Development, Search Engine Optimization, Digital Marketing and Event Registration Management.
+I have industry experience in Web Development, currently specializing most in Front End Development.
+I also have working knowledge to the following areas: Search Engine Optimization, Digital Marketing and Event Registration Management.

-🌱 I’m currently focusing myself on enhancing and improving my JavaScript skills so I can proceed and start to have a deep dive in React JS soon.

-👀 I’m longing to become a full stack web developer in the future therefore once I get myself almost all set in Front End Development and I am pretty sure that it is going to take some time, I will go next to Back End Development.
+👀 I’m dedicated to become a full stack web developer someday, therefore I never stop finding ways to improve myself.

 LinkedIn:  https://www.linkedin.com/in/ronnel-rodriguez/